DXHeroes/knowledge-base-content/practices/pull_requests.md

 Pull request can also trigger CI/CD to make sure all automated tests pass before the code can be merged.

-## Why you might want the Pull Request?
+## Why You Might Want the Pull Request?

 By using pull requests, you will increase the likelihood that bad code will be catched before it is merged into the main codebase.